dougmalcolm/dougmalcolm.github.io/README.md

 # Data Analyst Profile

-You can see this profile my projects displayed cleaner on my [personal website](https://dougmalcolm.github.io/)
+You can see this profile and my projects displayed cleaner on my [personal website](https://dougmalcolm.github.io/)

 Email: dougmalcolm87@gmail.com